dmsellers23/MIT_440_Project/README.md

 The "Code" folder contains the code for analyzing the data.

 The "Figures" folder contains the figures generated for this project.
-So far, only one figure has been generated which comes from the Project_analysis.py file in the  Code folder.
+So far, only one figure has been generated which comes from the Project_analysis.py file in the  "Code" folder.

 ### Installation
 In order to run the code:
-1. Download the .py file
+1. Download the Project_analysis.py file from the "Code" folder
 2. Make sure that you have pandas, numpy, and matplotlib packages installed
-3. Download the input data file (RNAseq_Dataframe_Input) and make sure the file path in the code matches where the input data file is saved
+3. Download the input data file (RNAseq_Dataframe_Input) from the "Data" folder and make sure the file path in the code matches where the input data file is saved
 4. Run the code!